 As fundraising continues, the nation’s first independent repository for Catholic Sisters’ archival collections could see construction start in March 2025 on the southeast side of Downtown Cleveland.
 The planned Women Religious Archives Collaborative (WRAC) Heritage Center at 2490 E. 22nd St. will offer public programming, exhibitions, meeting space, and be an important place for research and remembrance due to open in 2026.

-Cleveland Planning Commission Design Review Committee gave final design approval last week to the $22 million facility for which $13 million has been raised.
 WRAC on Oct.
-21 purchased a rectangular, 1.6-acre parcel with an abandoned parking lot on it for $1.2 million from the St. Vincent Medical Center and the Sisters of Charity of St. Augustine, county records show.
+21 purchased a rectangular, 1.6-acre parcel with an abandoned parking lot on it for $1.2 million from the St. Vincent Medical Center and the Sisters of Charity of St. Augustine, Cuyahoga County property records show.

-On that land, a 31,167-square-foot, two-story structure is planned.
+On that land, a 31,167-square-foot, two-story structure is planned with a construction price tag estimated at $13 million, according to a permit application submitted to the city today.
 Half of the building will be used for storage areas of archives with the rest containing support areas, offices, research rooms, meeting and conference spaces.
-About 10 workers will be on-site to maintain, digitize, store and retrieve records for a daily average of about three visitors excluding conferences, exhibits and other special events.

 The glass-fronted new building will be adjacent to the west-side the sidewalk on East 22nd.
 Between the building and a new 30-space parking lot will be a garden with as many of the existing trees on the site preserved and new trees added.
 There will be permeable pavers and a retention pond to the west, or rear of the site, said the project’s planners led by WRAC Executive Director Sr. Susan Durkin.